 1. Accept that suffering happens to everyone in the world, and we can’t control when, how, or what happens to us.
 We can only control how we react to it, so acceptance is the first step to suffering well.
-The reason for suffering is that we live in an imperfect and unpredictable world with imperfect people.
+The reason for suffering is because we live in an imperfect and unpredictable world with imperfect people.
 Often we cause our own suffering from the wrong choices we make.
 Suffering can be called a trial, a tribulation, or an affliction.

 1 Peter 4:12-14 states, “Beloved, do not be surprised at the fiery (painful; NIV) trial when it comes upon you to test you, as though something strange were happening to you.
 13) But rejoice insofar as you share Christ’s sufferings, that you may also rejoice and be glad when His glory is revealed.”
 Also read Romans 8:17&18.

 4. Forgiving is the key to suffering well.
 Forgiving those who cause or have caused your suffering is the only way to keep your peace and joy.
-When you don’t forgive, then you become angry, bitter, or resentful because you are self-absorbed and focused on the injustice of the suffering.
-For example, I could have resented my ex-husband for allowing my son to go down the wrong path but, I realize my son is responsible for the wrong choices he makes.
+When you don’t forgive, then you become angry, bitter, and resentful because you are self-absorbed and focused on the injustice of the suffering.
+For example, I could have resented my ex-husband for allowing my son to go down the wrong path of drugs and alcohol but, I realize my son is responsible for the wrong choices he makes.
 I could have resented my son for making wrong choices, and bringing embarrassment and shame to the family but, I realize I am no one special and I am not alone.
 My point is not to take offense, because of another person’s weakness or sin.
 Be quick to forgive and practice the truths in the Word of God.
 Refer to my post on forgiveness WHY SHOULD I FORGIVE.